kochsj/data_analysis/Lab13-Seaborn/README.md

 **Version**: 1.0.0

 ## Overview
 This file is for analyzing data using linear regression and polynomial regression using seaborn in Jupyter Notebooks.
-We are using NumPy and Pandas to access and work with data from an [apple appstore csv file](https://www.kaggle.com/tristan581/17k-apple-app-store-strategy-games).
+We are using NumPy and Pandas to access and work with data from an [pokemon csv](https://www.kaggle.com/abcsds/pokemon), [housing sales data](https://www.kaggle.com/deltacrot/property-sales), and [world health organization suicide rates](https://www.kaggle.com/szamil/who-suicide-statistics)

 ## Getting Started